GetDKAN/dkan/docs/source/user-guide/guide_local_files.rst

 TL;DR
 =====

-Abbreviated instructions.
-Read further for more details.
+Below are some abbreviated instructions.
+Read past this section for details.

 - Use :code:`drush dkan:datastore:prepare-localized [id]` to set up the local file directory.
 - Transfer the file in some way other than a DKAN import.